-Kate Scott was born in London of American parents.
-She has lived in Hong Kong, Paris, Scotland, and two tiny villages in France.
+Kate Scott has lived in Hong Kong, Paris, Scotland, and two tiny villages in France.
 She now lives in Dorset with her husband and two children.

 Kate was included in the first Undiscovered Voices anthology with her 11+ novel The Rule of Water.
-She has written fiction and non-fiction for HarperCollins, Hodder, Pearson Education and Oxford University Press.
+She has written over 20 fiction and non-fiction titles for HarperCollins, Hodder, Pearson Education, Oxford University Press and Penguin Random House.
 She also wrote a teen dystopian project for IP company FourteenFiftyFour Ltd.

 The first book in Kate’s comedy-adventure series (Spies in Disguise, Piccadilly Press), Boy in Tights, won a Lancashire Fantastic Book Award (2015).
 Her novel for the 8–12s, Giant, was described as ‘fresh and funny… a book that celebrates friendship and the power of being true to yourself’ by Frank Cottrell Boyce.
 Giant was shortlisted for the North Somerset Teachers’ Book Awards 2017, nominated for the Lancashire Fantastic Book Awards 2018, longlisted for the 2018 Shrewsbury Bookfest Big Book Award, and shortlisted for the Portsmouth Shorter Novel Book Award 2018; Just Jack was shortlisted for the North Somerset Teachers’ Book Awards 2018 (Quality Fiction category) and has also been shortlisted for the Portsmouth Shorter Novel Book Award 2019.